wp-plugins/wp-pizzeria/readme.txt

 Turns WordPress instalation into powerful pizzeria site backend with ability to add pizzas, beverages and pasta.

-= Multiple pizza sizes and prices =

-You get an ability to manage your pizzas in clean, fast and primarily WordPress style.
-Via plugin's settings page you can add multiple pizza sizes and for each size, you can set custom price.

 = Attract your customer =

 Plugin displays pizzas in clean menu table with all your customer needs to know - menu number, title, ingrediences, price for various sizes.

 But that's not all.
 Your site visitor is able to filter pizzas by ingrediences and thus he/she is able to find her favorite pizza in few seconds!

+= Multiple pizza sizes and prices =

+You get an ability to manage your pizzas in clean, fast and primarily WordPress style.
+Via plugin's settings page you can add multiple pizza sizes and for each size, you can set custom price.

+= Works in any theme =

+This plugin provides both template_functions and shortcodes - thus works in any theme you'd like to use.

 == Installation ==